 Director – Brad Peyton, Screenplay – Ronnie Christensen, Producers – Jason Blum, Trevor Engleson & Michael Seiztman, Photography – Dana Gonzales, Music – Andrew Lockington, Visual Effects – Ghost Town Media (Supervisors – Jeff Lichtfuss & Brandon Parvini) & Legion Studios (Supervisor – James David Hattin), Special Effects – Ultimate Effects (Supervisor – Zak Knight), Makeup Effects – Fractured FX, Inc. (Supervisor – Justin Raleigh), Production Design – Bill Boes.
-Production Company – IM Global/Blumhouse/WWE Studios/Deep Underground Films/Dunecast Productions Limited
+Production Company – IM Global/Blumhouse/WWE Studios/Deep Underground Films/Dunecast Productions Limited.

 Aaron Echkart (Dr Seth Ember), Carice Van Houten (Lindsay Sparrow), Catalina Sandeno Moreno (Camilla Marquez), David Mazouz (Cameron Sparrow), Keir O’Donnell (Oliver), Matt Nable (Dan Sparrow), Emily Jackson (Riley), Tomas Arana (Felix Nezra), John Pirruccello (Henry), Petra Sprecher (Homeless Woman)

 Dr Seth Ember has developed Incarnate, a machine that allows him to enter the minds of the demonically possessed.
 The demons hold the possessed in an illusion that embodies their perfect dream and by entering a state of near-death, Ember is able to venture into the dream, break its spell and bring them back.
 He has been left wheelchair-ridden since a car crash that killed his family and has since been searching to even scores against Maggie, the demon responsible.
 He is now approached by the Catholic Church who want him to deal with the case of Cameron Sparrow, a boy who has become possessed.
-Seth set up his equipment and prepares to enter the dream that the demon has created for Cameron of his having the perfect father.
+Seth sets up his equipment and prepares to enter the dream that the demon has created for Cameron of his having the perfect father.
 In venturing in, Seth is determined to confront and finally kill Maggie but does not realise that the demon also seeks to lure him into a trap.

 Incarnate is another release from the near-ubiquitous Blumhouse, the production company of Jason Blum who have cornered the contemporary market on medium-budget horror films.
 Blumhouse has been responsible for the Paranormal Activity sequels, as well as the likes of Insidious (2010), Sinister (2012), The Purge (2013) and Ouija (2014), which they have all been spun out into successful series.
 (See bottom of the page for Blumhouse’s other films).
-Blumhouse has become the refuge of a number of genre directors – James Wan, M. Night Shyamalan, Scott Derrickson, Bryan Bertino, Mike Flanagan, Rob Zombie, Rob Cohen and Greg McLean – who have found freedom in getting projects launched on the stripped-down budgets that Blum offers.
+Blumhouse has at various times become the refuge of a number of genre directors – James Wan, M. Night Shyamalan, Scott Derrickson, Bryan Bertino, Mike Flanagan, Rob Zombie, Rob Cohen and Greg McLean – who have found freedom in getting projects launched on the stripped-down budgets that Blum offers.

 In this case, the director to have signed on to make Incarnate was Brad Peyton.
 Peyton may not be the equivalent of a household name in the horror genre but has consistently worked in material that has been reviewed here – albeit most of it of the lightweight, family-friendly variety.
 Peyton made his feature-length directorial debut with Cats & Dogs: The Revenge of Kitty Galore (2010) and followed it with the inane Journey 2: The Mysterious Island (2012).
 The one big-budget film Peyton made before Incarnate was San Andreas (2015), which managed to reduce a massively devastating earthquake to a victimless feelgood family reconciliation drama.
 He subsequently went on to the videogame adaptation Rampage (2018).